Eben-DevOps/Azure-Cloud-Mentorship/Create a Virtual Machine/Create Azure VM.md

     - **Resource Group**: Create a new resource group or select an existing one.
 I am creating a new one in this instance.
     - **Virtual Machine Name**: Enter a name for your VM.
     - **Region**: Choose the region where you want to deploy the VM.
-    - **Availability Options**: Select the availability options as per your requirement.
-I am not using availability options as this is just for demostration purposes.
+    - **Availability Options**: Select the availability options according to your requirements.
+I am not using availability options, as this is just for demonstration purposes.
     - **Image**: Choose the Linux distribution you want to use (e.g., Ubuntu, CentOS).
     - **Size**: Select the VM size based on your needs.
-I will be using a small size vm as I do not need to incure much costs for this demo.
+I will use a small vm as I do not need to incur much costs for this demo.
 ![alt text](image-2.png)

 5. **Administrator Account**